HumanCellAtlas/dcp-community/charters/ExpressionMatrixService/charter.md

 * External dependencies
     * Dependencies on Data Store, Query Service, and Secondary Analysis to enable and expose data matrices and quality control metrics
-    * ~~Decision on at-rest and transfer matrix data formats~~
     * Dependency on Query Service for join queries on metadata

 ## Out-of-scope

 * Data visualization portal or web application for expression matrices
 * Transformative data manipulation; analysis apps or pipelines using expression data (e.g. data normalization)
-* Standards engagement for APIs or data storage formats with the GA4GH Large-Scale Genomics work stream
+* Standards engagement for APIs or data storage formats with the GA4GH Large Scale Genomics work stream prior to basic completion of matrix service implementation and integration of user feedback

 ## Milestones